Pyozer/dots_indicator/README.md

 # dots_indicator

-Widget to display dots indicator to show a position (for a pageview for example).
+Widget to display dots indicator to show a position (for a PageView for example).

 ## Installation